jambonz/jambonz-infrastructure/terraform/jambonz-devtest/README.md

 ### Prerequisites

-Before running the terraform script there are two pre-requisites:

-1. You need to create amis for the SBC and the Feature server by running the [jambonz-sbc-sip-rtp](../../packer/jambonz-sbc-sip-rtp) and [jambonz-feature-server](../../packer/jambonz-feature-server) packer scripts.
+Before running the terraform script you need to create amis for the SBC and the Feature server by running the [jambonz-sbc-sip-rtp](../../packer/jambonz-sbc-sip-rtp) and [jambonz-feature-server](../../packer/jambonz-feature-server) packer scripts.
-1. You need to create an IAM role with permissions to publish SNS notifications.
-These are used by the feature server to gracefully respond to scale-in lifecycle events.

 Please refer to the above packer scripts for generating your AMIs.

-### Creating an AMI role
-As mentioned above, we need to create an AMI role that has permissions to generate SNS notifications.
-To do, so go into the IAM dashboard in AWS and then do the following:
-- click on Roles / Create role,
-- under "Choose a use case" select the link at the bottom of the page titled "EC2 Auto Scaling",
-- under "Select your use case"  choose "EC2 Auto Scaling Notification Access" and then click "Next: Permissions"
-- Leave the settings in place and click "Next: Tags"
-- You do not need to add any tags, so click "Next: Review"
-- Enter a Role name (e.g. "my-jambonz-sns-role") and click Create role

-The role will then be created.
-When you run the terraform script you will provide the role name as the value for the terraform variable named "ami_role_name".

-> **Note**: The creation of the AMI role is a one-time thing; you can use the created IAM role for all clusters you deploy.

 ### It's go time!